coderaiser/mystery/README.md

 - it is not as simple as could be add and remove elements
 - you should pass through the array again and again

 This is where `mystery` shows it's proses.
+It processes elements of an array one-by-one.
+So you have only one array walk.
+Similar to the way of [node.js stream works](https://nodejs.org/api/stream.html), `mystery` is something like `pipe` it joins all `transforms` which are [event emitters](https://nodejs.org/api/events.html) from the inside.

 ## How to use?